Frequently Asked Questions

 No. STRs have been deemed by the Board of County Commissioners to be a residential use.

 It is unlawful and is considered a public nuisance, as defined in WCC 50.308.1, to operate an STR without the required issued permit.
-Any property owner found to be operating an STR without the required permit shall be guilty of a misdemeanor, issued a stop activity order, and fined per Fines Schedule and per the procedures outlined in WCC Chapter 125.
+Any property owner found to be operating an STR without the required permit shall be guilty of a misdemeanor, issued a stop activity order and fined per the Master Fee Sheet and per the procedures outlined in WCC Chapter 125.

 - What if we only rent our property during peak times, like the holiday’s, i.e. less than 75 days/year?
 Is there a min/max number of nights where an STR permit is or isn’t required?